exasol/bigquery-virtual-schema/doc/user_guide/bigquery_user_guide.md

 JSON               |  ×        |                            |
 INTERVAL           |  ×        |                            |

+## Known Limitations

-## Performance
+### Performance

 Please be aware that the current implementation of the dialect can only handle result sets with limited size (a few thousand rows).
 If you need to process a large amount of data, please contact our support team.
 Another implementation of the dialect with a performance improvement (using `IMPORT INTO`) is available, but not documented for self-service because of:

 1. the complex installation process
-1. security risks (a user has to disable the drivers' security manager to use it)
+1. security risks (a user has to disable the driver's security manager to use it)

+### Mapping of Empty Result

+If a query returns an empty result set, the Virtual Schema will map all columns to type `SMALLINT`.

 ## Testing information